lowriech/ArcGIS-Visibility-Index/README.md

 - projects those points to a spherical coordinate system, relative to the viewpoint
 - calculates the area on that coordinate system that the cell occupies, aka the visibility

+This means there is currently some distortion to account for, but this should be minimal since it is at the poles and most cells will be near the centerline.

 It sums the cells, to calculate total visibility